-How To Make Collard Greens With Ham Hocks
+How to Make Collard Greens and Ham Hocks

 Southern Greens and Ham Hocks

 Cookware and Utensils:

 - 1 Dutch Oven

 - 1 sharp knife